 How to buy the best surround sound system for you

 Almost all the recommendations in this guide are speaker packages, which means you have all the speakers you need to get your surround sound system up and running – as long as you remember to add an AV receiver and cabling.

 But if you’re thinking of building your own 5.1-channel setup, you’ll need left, right and centre speakers at the front, two speakers at the rear and a subwoofer.
 You can always add side and overhead speakers later, but a basic multi-channel system is a good place to start.

-If you have a favourite pair of stereo speakers, and simply want to expand your system to include centre and rear channels, it’s always best to look at options from the same manufacturer.
-The reason for this is that speakers in the same range will share similar designs, which in turn should mean they should have the same sound profile.
+If you have a favourite pair of stereo speakers, and simply want to expand your system to include centre and rear channels, try and use devices of the same manufacturer the reason for this is that speakers in the same range will share similar designs, which in turn should mean they should have the same sound profile.
 This results in better tonal balance, allowing audio effects to be steered from speaker to speaker without sounding noticeably different.